From: Philip St. George, thenorthbaybay.ca staff

-After its announcement, the “Drive on the Sidewalks” found early support from North Bayites like Jordan Cummings.
+The “Drive on the Sidewalks” campaign found early support from North Bayites like Jordan Cummings.

-“So yeah, I’m 100% on board for running all these bikers over.
-Eradicating every last bicyclist is the only way to ensure I don’t have to worry about them anymore.”
+“So yeah, I’m 100% on board for running these bikers over.
+Eradicating every last North Bay bicyclist is the first step to reclaiming our roads for the cars.”

 Cummings leans back, cracks his neck, and smiles.

-“Then we can finally get working on the school buses.”
+“And once the bikes are out of the way, we can finally get working on the real problem: school buses.”